intel/neural-speed/2023ww1_llamacpp/rfc.md

 We will implement the key operators of GGML in SYCL like [Metal](https://github.com/ggerganov/llama.cpp/blob/master/ggml-metal.metal) and [Vulkan](https://github.com/ggerganov/llama.cpp/pull/2059).
 The steps are described as below:

-1. new backend, h2d & d2h
+1. new backend; h2d & d2h
 2. OneMKL-dpcpp based FP32 & FP16 GEMM
-3. native SYCL kernels for de-quantization GEMM
+3. native SYCL kernels for de-quantization
-3. native SYCL kernels for other operators
+4. native SYCL kernels for other operators

->note:
+>Note:
 <br>Since llama.cpp is evolving rapidly and new features will probably be supported through CUDA first, we plan to enable [SYCLomatic ](https://github.com/oneapi-src/SYCLomatic) to help migrate the code from CUDA to SYCL.</br>

-We plan to introduce the template-based library e.g., [XeTLA](https://github.com/intel/xetla) as mentioned in [#3965](https://github.com/ggerganov/llama.cpp/discussions/3965) as the next stage, while we will be focusing on native SYCL support in this proposal.
+We plan to furtherintroduce the template-based library e.g., [XeTLA](https://github.com/intel/xetla) as mentioned in [#3965](https://github.com/ggerganov/llama.cpp/discussions/3965) as the next stage, while we will be focusing on native SYCL support in this proposal.

 ## Summary

-We will work on native SYCL kernels and enable in llama.cpp for Intel GPUs.
+We will work on native SYCL kernels and enable SYCL backend in llama.cpp for Intel GPUs.
 Please feel free to drop a note.
 Thanks.